The Holocaust in Bulgaria: 1943

 On 4 February 1943 Belev had recommended to the Council of Ministers that "swift measures" be taken to ensure the Jewish men working as forced labourers would not escape.
 His Commissariat for Jewish Affairs planned the destruction of Bulgaria's Jews before the end of the year.
 In the course of 1943 nearly all Jews in Bulgaria were incarcerated in prisons, camps, or ghettos.
-As the war progressed, and round-ups of Jews began in 1943, Jews made more numerous efforts to escape and punishments became increasingly harsh.
+As round-ups of Jews began in 1943, Jews made more numerous efforts to escape and punishments became increasingly harsh.
 Halachev was replaced in command of the forced labour corps by Polkovnik Tsvetan Mumdzhiev.
 Under him were his inspectors Podpolkovnik Cholakov and Podpolkovnik Rogozarov.
-Mumdzhiev had commanded military labourers in 1940, during the acquisition of South Dobruja, and in 1941 Rogazarov had been commander of the 1st Jewish Labour Battalion and was known to be humane towards conscripts.
+Mumdzhiev had commanded military labourers in 1940, during the acquisition of South Dobruja from Romania (following the Treaty of Craiova), and in 1941 Rogazarov had been commander of the 1st Jewish Labour Battalion and was known to be humane towards conscripts.
 At the end of March 1943, some Jewish labourers who had been doctors or pharmacists were seconded to the military districts to prevent a shortage of medical skills.

 The work season mandated for conscripts began earlier than before, with some forced labourers summoned before the end of January.
 Jews of conscription age in occupied Macedonia were not called up, however, and remained at home while others travelled to their work sites.
-Mumdzhiev in February sought to eradicate the widespread practice of extorting bribes from prisoners for the granting of home leave.
-The divergence in policy between the OVTP and the Jewish Affairs Commissariat grew in the spring; Mumdzhiev granted, in accordance with standard army procedures compassionate leave to many Jewish forced labourers, on the grounds their families' looming expulsion from Bulgaria constituted a family emergency.
-Many also deserted without leave to see their families, but even deserters remained under the OVTP's jurisdiction – unlike all the rest of Bulgaria's Jews, the Commissariat of Jewish Affairs had no control over the OVTP's forced labourers (or those in prison and directly under Interior Ministry control), and they were thus near-immune from deportations organized by Belev.
+In February Mumdzhiev sought to eradicate the widespread practice of extorting bribes from prisoners for the granting of home leave.
+The divergence in policy between the OVTP and the Jewish Affairs Commissariat grew in the spring; Mumdzhiev granted, in accordance with standard army procedures, compassionate leave to many Jewish forced labourers, on the grounds their families' looming expulsion from Bulgaria constituted a family emergency.
+Many also deserted without leave to see their families, but even deserters remained under the OVTP's jurisdiction – unlike all the rest of Bulgaria's Jews, the Commissariat of Jewish Affairs had no control over the OVTP's forced labourers (or those in prison and directly under Interior Ministry control) and they were thus near-immune from deportations organized by Belev.
 In occupied Thrace, male Greek Jews were conscripted in 1943, but their families were deported to Bulgaria and thence to Treblinka.
-Asked to intervene on behalf of these homeless Jews by the Jews of his native city of Plovdiv, Mumdzhiev issued indefinite furlough documents, rather than their seasonal leave papers, at the end of the work season and "several dozen" Jews were thus shielded from the Jewish Commissariat's purview.
+Asked to intervene on behalf of these homeless Jews by the Jews of his native city of Plovdiv, Mumdzhiev issued indefinite furlough documents at the end of the work season, rather than the usual seasonal leave papers, and "several dozen" Jews were thus shielded from the Jewish Commissariat's purview.